 - Build and commission a new Lustre File server.

-- Install new scheduler, login and build Nodes.
+- Install the new scheduler, login and build Nodes.

 - Implement some high end GPU Compute Nodes